allysonfield/angular-vehicles-store/README.md

 # VehiclesStore

-The Application is running on [Heroku](https://angular-auto-store.herokuapp.com/)
+The Application is running on Heroku [Application](https://angular-auto-store.herokuapp.com/)

 ## Documentation server